 What are the main components of the price of heating oil?

-Heating oil prices paid by consumers are determined by the cost of crude oil, the cost to produce the product, the cost to market and distribute/deliver the product, and the profits (and sometimes losses) of refiners, wholesalers, and local distributors.
-From the winter of 2005–06 through the winter of 2014–15, crude oil accounted for 57% of the average cost of a gallon of heating oil during winter months.
-The next largest component, distribution and marketing costs and profits, accounted for approximately 27% of the cost of a gallon of heating oil.
+From the winter of 2005–06 through the winter of 2015–16, crude oil accounted for 56% of the average price of a gallon of heating oil during the winter months (October through March).
+The next largest component, distribution and marketing costs and profits, accounted for approximately 28% of the cost of a gallon of heating oil.
 Refinery processing costs and profits accounted for another 16%.

 What is the outlook for heating oil prices?